andrewpmoore/simple_deploy/README.md

   privateKeyPath: "path/to/your/AuthKey_XXXXXXXXXX.p8"
   bundleId: "com.example.coolapp"

-  # Optional fields
+  # Optional fields for TestFlight and App Store Submission
-  whatsNew: "New features and improvements" # For "What's New" text in TestFlight
+  whatsNew: "New features and improvements" # "What's New" text
   flavor: "production"                   # Omit if not using flavors
   generatedFileName: "custom_name.ipa"   # Omit to use the default ipa name
+  # Optional fields for App Store Release Management (used when submitting for review)
+  releaseAfterReview: false               # true to automatically release after approval
+  releaseType: "MANUAL"                   # MANUAL, AFTER_APPROVAL, or SCHEDULED
+  scheduledReleaseDate: null              # ISO 8601 date string for SCHEDULED release
   ```

 And here's a version with all options set: